How to Transform Yourself with Library Services

 Every great film needs music.
 Resident Digital Media Studio Specialist, Jon Neher, created the original soundtrack “Regina Public LiSCARY” using Ableton Live 10.
 This program, and many other music programs, are available for public use in the Digital Media Studio.
 If you want to learn how to make music, services like Artist Works for Libraries offer full online lessons.
 Additionally, you can borrow instruments to practice from Regina Public Library.
 All of these services are free with your library card.

 To make the Maleficent horns for Katie’s costume, we 3D printed them using Regina Public Library services.
 3D modeling software like Blender was used in the Digital Media studio to create a print-ready file, and the full print took roughly 48 hours to complete.
-Tutorials on how to start 3D printing are available with Regina Public Library services mentioned above, like Lynda.
+Tutorials on how to start 3D printing are available with Regina Public Library services mentioned above, like LinkedIn Learning.
 Once the horns were made, we simply attached them to a homemade duct tape helmet.

 These are just some of the services and programs available with your Regina Public Library card!